 Insurance.
 The Supplier hereby agrees to put in effect and maintain insurance for the Term, at its own cost and expense, with insurers having a secure A.M.
 Best rating of B + or greater, or the equivalent, all the necessary and appropriate insurance that a prudent person in the business of the Supplier would maintain including, but not limited to, the following:

-commercial general liability insurance on an occurrence basis for third party bodily injury, personal injury and property damage, to an inclusive limit of not less than Twenty-Five million ($25,000,000) dollars per occurrence.
+Commercial general liability insurance on an occurrence basis for third party bodily injury, personal injury and property damage, to an inclusive limit of not less than Twenty-Five million ($25,000,000) dollars per occurrence.
 The policy is to include the following:

-the Indemnified Parties as additional insureds with respect to liability arising in the course of performance of the Supplier’s obligations under, or otherwise in connection with, the Agreement, and shall be primary to any other coverage that may be available to the Indemnified Parties
+The Indemnified Parties as additional insureds with respect to liability arising in the course of performance of the Supplier’s obligations under, or otherwise in connection with, the Agreement, and shall be primary to any other coverage that may be available to the Indemnified Parties

-contractual liability coverage
+Contractual liability coverage

-cross-liability clause
+Cross-liability clause

-no exclusion for pyrotechnics work or any other components of the Opening and Closing Ceremony productions
+No exclusion for pyrotechnics work or any other components of the Opening and Closing Ceremony productions

-no exclusion for participants
+No exclusion for participants

-employers liability coverage (or compliance with the paragraph below entitled “Proof of W.S.I.A.
+Employers liability coverage (or compliance with the paragraph below entitled Proof of W.S.I.A.
 Coverage” is required)

 30 day written notice of cancellation, termination or material change

-tenants legal liability coverage (if applicable and with applicable sub-limits)
+Tenants legal liability coverage (if applicable and with applicable sub-limits)

-non-owned automobile coverage with blanket contractual coverage for hired automobiles
+Non-owned automobile coverage with blanket contractual coverage for hired automobiles

-errors and omissions liability insurance, insuring liability for errors and omissions in the performance or failure to perform the Services contemplated in this Agreement, in the amount of not less than one million ($1,000,000) dollars per claim and in the annual aggregate.
+Errors and omissions liability insurance, insuring liability for errors and omissions in the performance or failure to perform the Services contemplated in this Agreement, in the amount of not less than one million ($1,000,000) dollars per claim and in the annual aggregate.

-automobile insurance with a third party liability limit not less than two ($2,000,000) million dollars for all vehicles that are owned or leased by the Supplier and are to be used to deliver the Services under this contract.
+Automobile insurance with a third-party liability limit not less than two ($2,000,000) million dollars for all vehicles that are owned or leased by the Supplier and are to be used to deliver the Services under this contract.

 Proof of Insurance.
 The Supplier shall provide CIMGC with proof of the insurance required by this Agreement in the form of valid certificates of insurance that reference this Agreement and confirm the required coverage, before the execution of the Agreement by CIMGC.
 The Supplier will also provide renewal replacements on or before the expiry of any such insurance.
 Upon the request of CIMGC, a copy of each insurance policy shall be made available to it.
 The Supplier shall ensure that each of its subcontractors obtains all the necessary and appropriate insurance that a prudent person in the business of the subcontractor would maintain and that the CIMGC, its members, directors, officers, agents, partners, affiliates, volunteers, appointees and employees (collectively the “Indemnified Parties”) are named as additional insureds with respect to any liability arising in the course of performance of the subcontractor’s obligations under the subcontract for the provision of the Services.